Monteverdi: Selva morale e spirituale

 450 Whitney Ave., New Haven

 Free; no tickets required.
-Donations will be collected to support a local non-profit.
+Donations will be collected to support Haven’s Harvest.

 Joining the Elm City Consort for this performance will be the Vermont-based vocal ensemble, Ampersand, co-led by soprano Madeline Healy and countertenor Tim Parsons.
 Founded in 2014, the group consists of six core members and specializes in polyphonic music of the sixteenth century.